Consult the medication dictionary to quickly obtain detailed information

 Here are a few tips to help you find what you are looking for:

-Chronic hand eczema is a common inflammation of the skin that is not contagious.
-Eczema can last for months, years, or appear in flare-ups.
-It affects approximately 5 to 10% of the population, women slightly more often than men.
+Chronic hand eczema is a common skin inflammation that is not contagious.
+Eczema can last for months, years, or come on in flare-ups.
+It affects about 5% to 10% of the population.

-Although hand eczema can affect anyone, some people are more at risk than others of suffering from it.
-Its occurrence is likely due to several factors, such as a hereditary predisposition combined with a lifestyle or environmental factors that promote its development.
+Although hand eczema can affect anyone, some people are more likely to suffer from it than others.
+Many factors are involved, such as a hereditary predisposition combined with lifestyle or environmental factors that contribute to its onset.

 Atopy is a genetic predisposition to atopic eczema, allergic rhinitis or allergic asthma.
-People who have this predisposition are three times more likely to have hand eczema than the average population, as they often suffer from a breakdown of the skin's protective barrier.
-Hand eczema can also be the manifestation of allergic contact dermatitis, which is part of the broad allergy family.
+People with this predisposition are three times more likely to develop hand eczema than the average population, as they often experience a breakdown of the skin's protective barrier.
+Hand eczema can also be the manifestation of allergic contact dermatitis, part of the broad allergy family.

-Some individuals are affected by a type of eczema called "contact eczema", which is particularly common in workers with occupations where skin is exposed to harsh conditions (hair dressers, cleaning staff, healthcare workers or people working in the food, gardening, metal, or construction industries, etc.).
-Prolonged and frequent expose to water and other liquids or irritating agents promote the onset of the problem.
-Therefore, appropriate skin care and the use of gloves are important prevention measures.
+Some people are affected with a type of eczema called "contact eczema", which is particularly common in people who work in occupations that put the skin to the test (hairdressers, healthcare workers or those working in the fields of cleaning, food, gardening, metal, or construction, etc.).
+Prolonged and frequent expose to water, other liquids or irritants often promotes the onset of the problem.
+Proper skin care and the use of gloves are important prevention measures.

-Hand eczema is a chronic skin condition that can be prevented by adopting certain hygiene practices and healthy habits.
-Here is some advice about prevention:
+Hand eczema can be prevented by adopting certain hygiene practices and healthy habits.
+Here are some tips to help you:

-Prevention is key in dealing with hand eczema.
-However, preventive measures may be insufficient in overcoming the condition.
-In these cases, it may be necessary to use medication.
-The choice of a therapeutic approach will be based on the type and severity of eczema.
+The key with hand eczema is prevention.
+However, there may be times when preventive measures are not enough to prevent the condition.
+In these cases, it may be necessary to turn to medication.
+The choice of therapeutic approach will depend on the type and severity of the eczema.

-Several medications can be used to control hand eczema, including some that require a prescription, such as:
+Several medications can be used to control hand eczema, some of which require a prescription:

-Other treatments can also be considered, such as phototherapy (or light therapy).
+Other treatments such as phototherapy (or light therapy) may also be considered.

-When eczema lesions become infected, it may be necessary to use an antibiotic therapy.
+When eczema lesions become infected, it may be necessary to take antibiotics.

-If you suffer from hand eczema, your pharmacist can give you advice about what product to choose to cleanse, hydrate, and protect your skin.
-Because there are many products available at the pharmacy for this purpose, speak to your pharmacist to make the best choices.
-If you must use medication, whether topical or oral, ask your pharmacist to indicate the modes of action to be used, dosage, and the possible side effects.
-Seeking advice from pharmacists allows them to ensure optimal use of medication, which in turn promotes healing.
+If you suffer from hand eczema, your pharmacist can provide advice on the choice of products to clean, moisturize, and protect your skin.
+Speak to your pharmacist to make the best choices.
+If you must use medication, ask your pharmacist to help you make the best use of it.

 Your message has been sent.